Amazon workers reject union bid in upstate New York

 “It was a sham election where workers were subjected to intimidation and retaliation on a daily basis and even the workers who volunteered to be election observers were faced with threats of termination,” Smalls said.

 In the past week, organizers have said Amazon threatened to take away unpaid time off from workers who volunteered to be election observers.
-And Heather Goodall, the main organizer at the facility, has accused the company of calling police on her several times while she was soliciting support near the facility during her time off.
+Heather Goodall, the main organizer at the facility, accused the company of calling police on her several times while she was soliciting support near the facility during her time off.
 An Amazon spokesperson said the company only did that when non-employees were present.
+ALU attorney Seth Goldstein said the union was considering its legal options.

-During the campaign, the union filed more than two dozen charges with the NLRB accusing the company of unfair labor practices that damaged its ability to organize.
+Overall, the union has filed more than two dozen charges with the NLRB accusing the company of unfair labor practices that damaged its ability to organize.
 Still, Smalls noted they were going to continue their campaign to unionize Amazon warehouses.

 “You miss 100 percent of the shots you don’t take,” he said.